handsontable/hyperformula/docs/guide/compatibility-with-microsoft-excel.md

 ### String comparison rules

-In Microsoft Excel, by default, [string comparison](types-of-operators.md#comparing-strings) is accent-sensitive and case-insensitive.
+In US version of Microsoft Excel, by default, [string comparison](types-of-operators.md#comparing-strings) is accent-sensitive and case-insensitive.

 To set up HyperFormula in the same way, use this configuration: